dladams/vdcoldbox/README.md

 # vdcoldbox

-Sofware to analyzing data from the 2021 vertical-drift cold box test.
+Software to analyze data from the 2021 vertical-drift cold box test.

 Available commands: